A lush green landscape shown from above.

 Waste Diversion

-We remain committed to reducing the amount of waste that leaves eBay owned sites and have maintained a high waste diversion rate at our San Jose headquarters.
+We remain committed to reducing the amount of waste that leaves eBay-owned sites.
+In 2023, we expanded recycling programs and initiatives, including implementing coffee grounds recycling in London and adding plastic recycling stations at our Switzerland office.
+We also introduced new biodegradable products at multiple facilities.
+At our San Jose headquarters, we have maintained a high waste diversion rate.
 In addition, we continue to refine our waste data collection process and increase reporting sites across global operations.

 Waste Diversion chart.
 A detailed description of this chart can be found below.